Pikey Peak and Dudhkunda Lake Trek

 Short Trek, Big Adventure!

-I loved how accessible the Pikey Peak Trek was, yet how spectacular the views turned out to be.
+I loved how accessible the Pikey Peak and Dudhkunda Lake Trek was, yet how spectacular the views turned out to be.
 Places Nepal’s team was amazing — especially guide Dawa, who encouraged us to push a little further and made the trip so memorable.
 The meals, accommodations, and local interactions made this trek truly special.
 I’ll be back for more!

 L